Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The First Blow

-I was so pleased at having given the slip to Long John that I began to enjoy myself and look around me with some interest on the strange land that I was in.
+<p class="first">I was so pleased at having given the slip to Long John that I began to enjoy myself and look around me with some interest on the strange land that I was in.</p>

 I had crossed a marshy tract full of willows, bulrushes, and odd, outlandish, swampy trees; and I had now come out upon the skirts of an open piece of undulating, sandy country, about a mile long, dotted with a few pines and a great number of contorted trees, not unlike the oak in growth, but pale in the foliage, like willows.
 On the far side of the open stood one of the hills, with two quaint, craggy peaks shining vividly in the sun.